Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 ### Features to Implement in the Future

 -   **Like your favourite recipes**
-    Users will be able to like or vote for their favourite recipe ideas.
+    Users will be able to like or favourite their favourite recipe ideas.
 Recipes with the most votes or likes will be promoted more favourably than the rest.
 These recipes will be compiled and published in a recipe book.

--   **Compiled a recipe book**
-	The most popular recipes shared on the application will be compiled and published in a recipe book.
-The recipe book will contain details and images of the recipe.
-It will also give recognition to the users who originally shared the recipe.
+-   **Up Vote/Down Vote**
+	Users could have the option of voting in favour of or against certain recipes.
+This feature could be considered instead of a 'like' feature.

+-   **Share your recipes**
+	Users could have the option of sharing their favourite recipes via email or on social media.

 ## Testing